• white corky spots on a green tomato fruit

 At Risk

-Cmm affects solanaceous plants including tomato, pepper, eggplant and potato.
-It is most pathogenic in tomato.
+Bacterial canker, caused by Cmm, affects tomatoes and peppers.
+The disease is most severe in tomato plants.
 Solanaceous weeds, such as nightshade, are also potential hosts and may act as a reservoir for the bacteria.

 Once introduced, Cmm can be a significant problem in greenhouses and high tunnel tomato production.
-In gardens and field-grown tomatoes, bacterial canker can occur but is only severe when weather conditions favor disease.
+In gardens and field-grown tomatoes, bacterial canker can occur but is only severe when weather conditions favor disease development.

 Distribution